Zobah: Identification attempts

 Some sources indicate that Zobah city is the modern city of Homs in Syria, or Anjar in Lebanon's Bekaa Valley.
-In later Assyrian documents it may have been named a provincial center derived from the recently incorporated city of Damascus, which might be Deir Khabiyah west of Al-Kiswah.

 According to Edward Lipiński, the location of the capital city of Ṣoba corresponds to the present archaeological site of Tell Deir in the Beqaa Valley of modern-day Lebanon.
+Gaby Abousamra connects Zobah with the modern-day village of Zabbud, also in Lebanon.
+Nadav Na'aman suggests Al-Qusayr north of Riblah as one possible candidate for the biblical city.